chrismurrph/default-db-format/README.md

 # default-db-format

-Checks that your Fulcro client state is formatted as per the normalized storage format - a.k.a.: **Default DB Format**
+Checks that your Fulcro client state is formatted as per the normalized storage format - a.k.a. **Default DB Format**

 #### Current release: